The costs of relying on non-European defence suppliers

 Trends in European military purchases: a rise in non-European suppliers

 Ever since the end of World War II, the biggest part of European defence acquisition budgets has been spent on non-European systems and equipment.
-After the end of the Cold War, this trend continued (albeit to varying degrees among European countries) on the basis of drastically reduced defence budgets.
+After the end of the Cold War, this trend continued (albeit to varying degrees among European countries) against a background of drastically reduced defence budgets.

 Proportion of European defence spending on non-EU imports